PerceivingSystems/bedlam2_render/README.md

 ### Data preparation for Unreal (Blender)
 + Create animated [SMPL-X](https://smpl-x.is.tue.mpg.de/) bodies (locked head, no head bun, neutral model, UV map 2023) from SMPL-X animation data files and export in Alembic ABC format.
 SMPL-X pose correctives are baked in the Alembic geometry cache and will be used in Unreal without any additional software requirements.
 + Details: [blender/smplx_anim_to_alembic/](blender/smplx_anim_to_alembic/)
++ If you want to create modified bodies for shoe rendering (toeless sock feet) then please use the corresponding code repository on the [BEDLAM2 project website](https://bedlam2.is.tuebingen.mpg.de/#code)

 ### Data import (Unreal)
 + Import simulated clothing and SMPL-X Alembic ABC files as `GeometryCache`